MercuryTechnologies/alloglot/README.md

    * It will be killed (if it's still running) on deactivation.
    */
   activateCommand?: string

   /**
+   * If `true`, Alloglot will automatically reveal the activation command's output channel.
+   */
+  revealActivateCommandOutput?: boolean

+  /**
    * A shell command to run on deactivation.